Input may refer to any of the following:

-Computer software can receive data in the form of an input stream, which is a flowing sequence of data that can be directed to specific functions.
+Computer software can receive data as an input stream, a flowing sequence of data that can be directed to specific functions.
 The directed channel that the data stream flows is known as a pipeline, and changing its direction is known as piping.